Decembrist revolution (Argentina): Coup

-Lavalle and Paz move their armies to Santa Fe and Córdoba each one.
+Lavalle and Paz moved their armies to Santa Fe and Córdoba respectively.
 López managed to force Lavalle to send his troops to a region rich in mío mío, a toxic grass: five hundred horses died, half of his cavalry.
 Lavalle attempted to return to Buenos Aires, and met Rosas and López at the battle of Márquez Bridge, where he was defeated.
 López returned to Santa Fe, because Paz had successfully conquered Córdoba and feared that his province may be next.
-Completely defeated, Lavalle headed unescorted to Rosas’ base of operations and requested to parley with him.
+Completely defeated, Lavalle headed unescorted to Rosas’ base of operations and requested a parley.
 It was late and Rosas was not there at the time, so he was allowed to sleep at Rosas’ bedroom.
-When he woke up, Rosas was next to his bed and invited him with a mate.
+When he woke up, Rosas was next to his bed and offered him a mate.
 Lavalle, regretful of the execution of Dorrego, agreed to step down from power.
-They signed the Cañuelas Pact, calling for elections of members of a new legislature.
+They signed the Cañuelas Pact, calling for elections to a new legislature.
 Lavalle would stay as governor during the transition.
 They proposed an unified ballot, with both federal and unitarian candidates.